SilentComics/Strip/README.md

 ![screenshot]

 Coding is the *learning by doing* side of the project for me.
-Suggestions and tips from users, actual developers, designers and lovers of comics are welcome: hoa // @ // silent-comics.com
+Code review needed.
+Developers, designers and lovers of comics are welcome to write any finding to: hoa // @ // silent-comics.com

-If this ever become a decent theme, I will release it for the Wordpress community on a GNU General Public License basis.

 # Silent Comics Wordpress Theme